 You may want to see the presentations of the Haifa SAT/SMT seminar.

-Benchmarks: difficult benchmarks in CNF, OPB, SMT2, WCNF, MOD (cplex) and MZN (miniZinc) formats, resulting from university scheduling problems, are available here.
+Benchmarks: difficult benchmarks in CNF, OPB, SMT2, WCNF, MOD (cplex) and MZN (miniZinc) formats, resulting from university scheduling (time-tabling) problems, are available here.

 Selected conference activities: I am PC-chairing HVC-2017.